• Skip to primary navigation

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-🔪 How To Make Polenta Cakes
+🔪 How To Make Fried Polenta Cakes

 Making polenta cakes is super simple.
-Make some creamy polenta like normal, allow it to set completely, slice it, and then pan-fry it!
+Make some creamy polenta like normal, allow it to set completely, slice it, and then pan-fry it.
 For this dish, you'll need a baking dish, a large saucepan, a whisk, a spatula, and a skillet for frying.

 You can cut your polenta cakes into various shapes and sizes, affecting how many you end up with.
 Overall, however, you will have about 6 servings.